hashgraph/did-method/did-method-specification.md

   - or an encrypted representation of this Base64 string, where the encryption and decryption methods and keys are defined by appnet owners.
 - `signature` - A signature that is a result of signing a string that represents Base64-encoded plain DID document with a private key corresponding to the public key `#did-root-key` in the DID document.

-There is no on-chain mechanism that would validate incoming messages content, so it is a responsibility of the appnet's subscription logic to recognize and validate them based on the above criteria.
+There is no on-chain mechanism that would validate incoming messages content, so appnet's subscription logic must recognize and validate them based on the above criteria.

 Here is an example message content:
 ```json